Fishing Lakes: The lakes

-Because the flow of water through the lakes is very sluggish — the Qu'Appelle river is little more than a small creek at this point in the Valley — and because the runoff from the surrounding farmland contains large amounts of farm fertilizer, the lakes have since the middle of the 20th century been subject to severe attacks of algae as summer draws on.
-Often by August each year the beaches cannot be used for swimming and those who wish to swim must go to deeper water by boat.
+The flow of water through the lakes is very sluggish.
+The Qu'Appelle river is little more than a small creek at this point in the Valley and, because the runoff from the surrounding farmland contains large amounts of farm fertilizer, the lakes have regularly been subject to severe attacks of algae during summer since the middle of the 20th century.
+Often, by August each year, the beaches cannot be used for swimming and those who wish to swim must go to deeper water by boat.

 Other lakes along the course of the Qu'Appelle River include: Eyebrow Lake, Buffalo Pound Lake, Crooked Lake, and Round Lake.